You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-2800

 Featuring local seafood with lots of oysters on the half shell, The Topless Oyster will appeal to locals and visitors.
 Owners George and Janille Turner love Ocracoke and have returned to live here full time after a stint of operating this restaurant successfully in Alabama.
-With a focus on Southern coastal food, there’s plenty of fresh seafood, Gumbo, fresh pit-cooked BBQ, prime rib, vegetarian options as well as a kids menu They are open for lunch and dinner daily.
+With a focus on Southern coastal food, there’s plenty of fresh seafood, Gumbo, fresh pit-cooked BBQ and vegetarian options as well as a kids menu.
+They are open for lunch and dinner daily.
 Expect to find food choices that are not available in other island dining establishments.

 Back Porch Lunchbox